AllayMC/Allay/README.md

 ## Name

-As you can see，our project is called Allay，the name of an entity in Minecraft
+As you can see, our project is called Allay，the name of an entity in Minecraft

 We wish this project to be as concise, reliable, and efficient as Allay.